davidolima/fm-embedding-eval/README.md

 ```

 # Replicating the results
-For more options or more specific help, use the flag `--help` before running any given script.
+For more options or more specific help, use the flag `--help` when running any given script.

 ## Feature extraction
 ```sh